 What if heat curing isn’t ideal – then what is the strongest adhesive for metal bonding?

-Two component epoxies generally provide up to 3000 psi (21 MPa).
+Two-component epoxies generally provide up to 3000 psi (21 MPa).
 Structural acrylic adhesives provide from 2000 to over 5000 psi (14 to 35 MPa) depending upon the type and grade.
 Structural acrylic adhesives are available in a few different varieties.
-There are two component acrylics which can be applied with a static mix nozzle similar to two component epoxies as well as two component acrylics which can be applied one bead on top of the other.
+There are two component acrylics that can be applied with a static mix nozzle similar to two-component epoxies as well as two-component acrylics which can be applied with one bead on top of the other.
 Another metal bonding option is to apply an activator to one surface and the adhesive to the other.
-There are also single component acrylics which do not require an activator when used on metals – however, these take longer to achieve handling strength.
+There are also single component acrylics that do not require an activator when used on metals – however, these take longer to achieve handling strength.

 More speed needed?
 Methyl cyanoacrylates exceed 4000 psi (30 MPa) shear strength on steel and achieve handling strength in under 15 seconds – however – they won’t provide the high impact and peel strength of the structural epoxies and acrylics.

 The comparisons above were for steel – other metals may provide different strength comparisons.